POMATu/anime-tool/README.md

 anime-tool .
 01 -a ./RUS_sound -s ./subs\ rus
 ```

 # Warning

 Don't forget to specify episode number with LEADING ZEROES like your videofiles are called.

+# Why MPV?

+For my experience it's the best player so far.
+I have not really old PC, my videocard is also really fine, however while using VLC I experienced slow-motion lags while watching 10bit 1080p rips.
+MPV seems to have hardware acceleration and works really fine even when I have 1000 windows with IDE opened.

+# MPV tips

+* Adjust subtitle delay by +/- 0.1 seconds: 'z' and 'x'
+* Cycle through the available audio tracks: '#'
+* Cycle through the available subtitles: 'j'
+* Toggle subtitle visibility: 'v'
+* Toggle fullscreen: 'f'
+* Exit fullscreen: 'ESC'
+* Adjust subtitle delay so that the next or previous subtitle is displayed now: 'Ctrl+Shift+Left' and 'Ctrl+Shift+Right'

 # Design